 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.

 The Yokohama chicken is a docile breed that makes an excellent choice as a pet.
-The breed won’t go around causing fights in the coop and can easily blend in with other docile flocks.
+The breed won’t go around causing fights in the coop and as long as you know how to introduce new chickens, then can easily blend in with other docile flocks.
 Just make sure that no other chickens are trying to peck at the Yokohamas long tail feathers.

 They also don’t mind being held and even seem to enjoy being carried around by their owners.
 That is a rarity in chickens.
 While this can vary between individuals, the Yokohama is a safe bet for owners who want a cuddly bird.